fl101/awardfares-blog/_posts/2023-02-15-ultimate-guide-to-award-release-dates.md

     "acceptedAnswer": {
       "@type": "Answer",
       "text": "United Airlines releases award seats 337 days in advance both to their own frequent flyer program as well as partners."
     }
   },{
     "@type": "Question",
+    "name": "When does Southwest release flights?",
+    "acceptedAnswer": {
+      "@type": "Answer",
+      "text": "Unlike other airilnes, Southwest releases flights in smaller chunks, typically between 6 and 8 months before the flight date.
+They update their availability every 3-4 weeks."
+    }
+  },{
+    "@type": "Question",